-Are you having trouble keeping weight off after you spend months dieting?
+Are you having trouble keeping weight off after spending months dieting?

-You aren’t alone, it’s a common complaint and the cause of yo-yo dieting.
+It’s a common complaint and the cause of yo-yo dieting.
 Keeping weight off that you’ve lost through dieting alone is hard work.
-We prefer a combination of exercise with thoughtful eating, but realize that is slow and for some, they want to see fast results so they diet.
-We get it.
-So, let’s see what we need to know about maintaining that hard-earned weight loss with your food choices!
+We prefer a combination of exercise with thoughtful eating, but realize that is slow and for some, fast results are more desirable and so they diet.
+We get it because we’ve been there, done that!
+So, let’s see what we need to know about maintaining that hard-earned weight loss simply by making the right with food choices!
 Read on…

 Are all Calories Alike?